 These require quotation marks:

-articles in magazines and newspapers (“Fed Drops Interest Rate” in the May 14 Wall Street Journal)
+Articles in magazines and newspapers (“Fed Drops Interest Rate” in the New York Times)

 - See the “Campus” entry above.